 The 12-Step model begins in the 1930s after a discussion between lifelong friends, Bill W. and Ebby T. With the help of the Christian fundamentalist organization, the Oxford Group, details of the 12-Step model evolved quickly into an international movement.

 Harm Reduction originated in the UK in the 1980s, with am emphasis on providing care to street entrenched substance misusers living with HIV/Hep C. As a public health philosophy, Harm Reduction became a popular approach in urban centres focusing on both marginalized and stable populations in need.

 In today’s episode, I discuss the pros and cons of each approach, ending with a walk-through of my approach as a health care professional.
 After 20 years of clinical experience, my approach has evolved to incorporate the ideals of Harm Reduction philosophy, with an emphasis on human rights and normalization.

-If you use iTunes to listen to our show, we are always tickled when someone subscribes, rates, and reviews.
-Feedback is frequently incorporated into the show – Thank you in advance for the support – Karma is on your side!
+If you use iTunes to listen to our show, we are always tickled when someone takes the extra time to subscribe, rate, and review.
+Feedback is frequently incorporated into future episodes!

 - Subscribe – Rate – and Review on iTunes

-You can also find us on social media.
+You can also find us on various social media sites.
 We love new followers, and it is another excellent opportunity to connect with the show.

 - Join the Svelte Yeti Health and Fitness Podcast on Twitter